AnthonyGress/MongoDB-Compass-Darkmode/README.md

 # Mac MongoDB Compass Dark Mode
-No longer do you need have your retinas burned by the unchangable light mode in MongoDB Compass on Mac OS.
+No longer do you need have your retinas burned by the unchangable light mode in MongoDB Compass on Mac OS!

 TLDR;
 * Download file